C-huck/gesture-handshape-perception/README.md

     - Collected 20-30 sentences describing (a) 69 live action events and (b) the intended meaning of the gestures
   - **Analysis:**
     -  Q1:
         -  Sentences were hand-annotated for transitivity.
 A gesture video was considered 'transitive' if it received >12 transitive labels, otherwise 'intransitive'.
         -  Use a linear support vector machine to predict 'transitive' or 'intransitive' class of gestures based on its visual/manual/phonetic features (6-fold l-o-o paradigm)
     - Q2:
       - For each event, we computed the mean pair-wise semantic distance (SD) between verbs elicited from action videos (action-verbs), verbs elicited from gesture videos (gesture-verbs), and randomly generate verbs (random-verbs).
       - Semantic distance was defined as the Euclidean distance between two words 300d word-representation vectors, obtained from GloVe.
       - We predicted SD(action-verbs,gesture-verbs) >> SD(action-verbs,random-verbs)
   - **Results**:
-    - transitivity is transparent: non-signers are 86% accurate at guessing the transitivity of silent gestures
+    - Q1: transitivity is transparent: non-signers are 86% accurate at guessing the transitivity of silent gestures
-    - non-signer transitivity judgments can be predicted by the visual characteristics of the silent gestures
+    - Q1: non-signer transitivity judgments can be predicted by the visual characteristics of the silent gestures
-    - the encyclopedic content of silent gesture is not as ambiguous as previously assumed
+    - Q2: verbs generated from action videos are significantly more related to verbs generated from gesture videos than to random verbs; the encyclopedic content of silent gesture is not as ambiguous as previously assumed

 # Files
  - `generate_summary_data.py`: For each gesture or action vignette, computes the proportion of transitive sentences used to describe it, and three measures of semantic similarity: the diversity of verbs used (via Shannon's Diversity Index/H-Index), the Euclidean Distance of each verb's 300d representation vectors, and the mean cosine similarity of the sentences used, etc.